 This area first caught the eye of railroad entrepreneurs Henry Gassaway Davis and Stephen Benton Elkins on an excursion with their families in the mid-1880s.
-Senator Davis realized that a potential fortune in timber and coal lay in central West Virginia, but that could not be extracted without a railroad.
+Senator Davis realized that a potential fortune in timber and coal lay in central West Virginia, but could not be extracted without a railroad.
 The Tygarts Valley near the small community of Leadsville offered a suitable place for the main hub of such a rail line.
 Davis soon began an extension of the West Virginia Central and Pittsburgh Railway into the heart of the state.

 Elkins was a planned city, laid out from the very beginning as a railroad community.
 The majority of the downtown, including the old rail yard, is located upon a 163 acre tract bought by Davis from Bernard Hinkle in 1888.
 By 1889, Davis and Elkins had formally laid out the city, and the autumn of that year marked the arrival of the rail lines.
 In 1890, less than five years since their first venture into the area, the city of Elkins was incorporated.